Board of Directors

 Dianna L. Olsen

-Dianna joined Healthy Aging Association in July of 2002.
+For over 20 years Dianna has been the Executive Director of Healthy Aging Association.
 Prior to working for Healthy Aging Association she was the Executive Director for 18 years for Community Housing and Shelter Services.
 Prior to that she worked as the Director of Social Service/Business Administrator for the Salvation Army from 1976 through 1999.
 Dianna is currently apart of the United Way-Health and Health Wellness Council, Stanislaus Health Services Agency - Local Implementation Group, United Way - Partner Agencies Association, and she is the President for Stanislaus Emergency Food and Shelter Program Board.
 As the Executive Director of Healthy Aging Association she implements the strategic goals, objectives and mission of Healthy Aging Association, enables the Board of Directors to fulfill its governance function and gives direction and leadership to the day-to-day program implementation.